Skool Daze: Reception

 Skool Daze was a commercial success when first released, selling 50,000 copies despite very little marketing or promotion.
 Reidy later realised he could have made more money with an appropriate campaign, and regretted the loss of income due to software piracy, but was still happy that the game was profitable and covered costs.

-The ZX Spectrum version was voted the 4th best game of all time in a special issue of Your Sinclair magazine in 2004.
+The ZX Spectrum version was one of the Spectrum games listed in 1001 Video Games You Must Play Before You Die.

-Zzap!64 reviewed the Commodore 64 version which they found to be graphically and sonically weak, but enjoyable to play due to the innovative gameplay.
+In 1985, Zzap!64 reviewed the Commodore 64 version which they found to be graphically and sonically weak, but enjoyable to play due to the innovative gameplay.
 It was given an overall rating of 78%.

 The game has been recognised as being a pioneer of the sandbox game format, later used by Little Computer People and The Sims.

-Sequels and conversions
+Legacy

 The game was followed by Back to Skool, which expanded the gameplay to include a neighbouring girls' school and a love interest (with the benefit of being able to reduce one's lines), along with stink bombs, mice, water pistols, frogs, sherry and a long-suffering caretaker.

-An unofficial remake is Klass of '99, a PC edition of Skool Daze with updated graphics and various changes to the gameplay.
-Unofficial conversions of Skool Daze have been made on the Atari 8-bit family, Oric and Amstrad CPC computers.
+An unofficial remake is Klass of '99, an IBM PC compatible edition of Skool Daze with updated graphics and various changes to the gameplay.
+Unofficial conversions of Skool Daze have been made on the Atari 8-bit computers, Oric, and Amstrad CPC computers.